SgtPooki/chrome-sw-filetype-bug-repro/README.md

 ## ✅ Expected Behavior

 When saving the image, Chrome should suggest a filename with a .jpg extension since the content type is set to "image/jpeg".
-This currently works in firefox.
+This currently works in Firefox.

 ## ❌ Actual Behavior

-Chrome suggests a generic filename (like "download" or "get") without the proper extension.
+Chrome suggests a generic filename (like "download" or simply no name at all) without the proper extension.

 ## 🔍 Why is this a problem?